 - C. Premium Payments: Premium payments are made by payroll deduction.
 Premium payments begin the pay period in which coverage begins.
 Note: A full fiscal year of premiums (July-June) will be deducted over 18 paychecks (August-May) for 9 month faculty/staff.
 The policy contains a waiver of premium provision which allows for waiver of premium payments during a period of disability without reduction of insurance coverage. - D. Coverage After Retirement or Termination: There is a conversion privilege which allows a retired/terminated employee to convert the group policy to an individual policy without medical examination.
 Application must be made to the insurance carrier within 31 calendar days following the date of retirement or termination of employment.
 Coverage ceases at midnight on the 15th day of the month if employment terminates between the 1st and 15th day of the month, provided the applicable premium for the pay period has been paid.
-If an employee terminates employment between the 16th and last day of the month, coverage ceases at midnight on the last day of the month, provided the applicable premium for the pay period has been paid. - Rule7.15.35 Voluntary Accidental Death and Dismemberment Insurance [Amendment recommended by University Administrative Council 06.14.16; approved by the Chancellor 06.21.16; approved by the Board of Regents 06.27.16] [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] - A. Eligibility: The university offers voluntary accidental death and dismemberment insurance for all eligible employees.
-Effective July 1, 2016, eligible employees are defined as those employees working at least .75 FTE in a regular, nine-month, or term appointment position.
-Optional dependent coverage is also available to eligible employees.
-Nine -month regular employees will receive full benefits, except for unemployment compensation, during the off employment period provided they return to employment the following academic year.
-Eligible employees also include any employee continuously enrolled in this benefit from June 30, 2016. - Employees working in a position less than a .75 FTE; temporary employees; graduate assistants; other student employees; and Cooperative Extension Service employees with federal appointments are not eligible to participate in the group policy. - B. Premium Payments: Premium payments are made by payroll deduction.
+If an employee terminates employment between the 16th and last day of the month, coverage ceases at midnight on the last day of the month, provided the applicable premium for the pay period has been paid. - 7.15.35 RULE 7.15.35: Voluntary Accidental Death and Dismemberment Insurance [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] - A. Eligibility: The university provides an employee-paid accidental death and dismemberment plan.
+All regular employees and non-regular employees in a term appointment are eligible to participate in this policy.
+Part-time (less than .50 FTE) employees, temporary employees, graduate assistants, and other student employees are not eligible to participate.
+Note: 9 month employees will receive full benefits except for unemployment compensation during the off employment period provided they return to employment the following academic year. - B. Premium Payments: Premium payments are made by payroll deduction.
 Premium payments begin the pay period in which coverage begins.
 Note: A full fiscal year of premiums (July-June) will be deducted over 18 paychecks (August-May) for 9 month faculty/staff.
 The policy contains a waiver of premium provision which allows for waiver of premium payments during a period of disability. - C. Effective Date and Enrollment Procedures: Eligible employees may enroll at any time as there is continuous enrollment under this plan; however, enrollment in the Voluntary Life Insurance is required to participate in this benefit.
 Coverage is effective the same date as the Voluntary Life Insurance plan. - D. Cessation of Coverage: Coverage ceases at midnight on the 15th day of the month if employment terminates between the 1st and 15th day of the month, provided the applicable premium for the pay period has been paid.
-If an employee terminates employment between the 16th and last day of the month, coverage ceases at midnight on the last day of the month, provided the applicable premium for the pay period has been paid. - Rule 7.15.40 Vision Insurance [Amendment recommended by University Administrative Council 06.14.16; approved by the Chancellor 06.21.16; approved by the Board of Regents 06.27.16] [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] - A. Eligibility: The university offers vision insurance for all eligible employees.
-Effective July 1, 2016, eligible employees are defined as those employees working at least .75 FTE in a regular, nine-month, or term appointment position.
-Optional dependent coverage is also available to eligible employees.
-Nine -month regular employees will receive full benefits, except for unemployment compensation, during the off employment period provided they return to employment the following academic year.
-Eligible employees also include any employee continuously enrolled in this benefit from June 30, 2016.
+If an employee terminates employment between the 16th and last day of the month, coverage ceases at midnight on the last day of the month, provided the applicable premium for the pay period has been paid. - 7.15.40 RULE 7.15.40: Vision Insurance [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] - A. Eligibility: The university provides vision insurance for all eligible employees.
+All regular employees and non-regular employees in a term appointment are eligible to participate in the group policy.
+Temporary employees, graduate assistants, and other student employees are not eligible to participate.
+Note: 9-month employees will receive full benefits except for unemployment compensation during the off employment period provided they return to employment the following academic year.